-- Clothing and smock must be clean (without stains) and wrinkle free. - Students are required to wear full length (ankle length), solid black pants. - o Solid black leggings are acceptable but must not be see-through. - Solid black jeans are acceptable but must not be faded. - Students must wear solid black or solid white shirts, must have sleeves when worn with aprons. - Footwear may be any color, professional in appearance and in good repair.
-Must have closed toe and closed heel.
-Heel of shoes cannot exceed 1". - Cardigan type sweaters, shirts or cover ups may be worn over solid black/white shirts and may be any color.
+- Clothing and smock must be clean (without stains) and wrinkle free. - Students are required to wear full length (ankle length), solid black pants. - Solid black leggings are acceptable but must not be see-through. - Solid black jeans are acceptable but must not be faded. - Jeans may have "fashionable" holes, but no skin showing. - Students must wear solid black or solid white shirts, must have sleeves when worn with aprons. - Footwear may be any color, professional in appearance and in good repair.
+Professional open toe shoes may be worn. - Cardigan type sweaters, shirts or cover ups may be worn over solid black/white shirts and may be any color. - Hats, headbands or scarves may be worn but must be in good taste, no inappropriate writing or designs will be permitted.